 We are located in Florida where hurricanes are a very real danger.
-These are some guidelines for such an occurrence... see our suggested list of supplies below, to keep on hand as your emergency disaster kit.
+Below are guidelines for disaster planning, as well as recommended supplies for your emergency disaster kit.

 Before the Storm:

 - Have a written plan and practice it.
 Keep all your vaccination records, medications, emergency numbers and pictures of your pet with the disaster plan.
-You should include pictures of you and your pet as well as detailed pictures of your pet.
+You should include pictures of you with your pet, as well as detailed pictures of your pet.

 - Make sure your pet has proper identification such as a microchip, tattoo or collar with ID.
 Keep a copy of your pets microchip number with you.